 It took me a while to find out her full name, actually!
 Because in the theatrical memoirs of the time, actors are only referred to by their last name, I often have a devil of a time learning even their first names.
 Throughout his entire memoir, her husband only calls her "Mrs. Wood".

-Next is the sheet of paper that Juliana Wood's husband, William Wood, madly scribbled away on in frustration in February of 1816, trying to calculate just how much more successful West's Circus was than the New Theatre that season, as we mention in the podcast episode.
+Next is the sheet of paper that Juliana Wood's husband, William Wood, madly scribbled on in frustration in February of 1816, trying to calculate just how much more successful West's Circus was than the New Theatre, as we mention in the podcast episode.
 It was reprinted in a Philadelphia newspaper article later in the century.

 Below is the promised map of early Philadelphia performance spaces!
 Again, I thank the scholar Anne Beamish, whose work on locating all the pleasure gardens I have poached.
-Many of of the pleasure gardens she lists were built in the decades subsequent to the period we cover in this episode.
+Many of the pleasure gardens she lists were built in the decades subsequent to the period we cover in this episode.
 However, building on Beamish's work, I have added to it the locations of the Chestnut, Walnut, Southwark, and Prune Street Theatres.
 Note how the built-up portion of the city of Philadelphia did not really extend beyond Broad Street at the time.
 There was considerable development both north and south of the city along the Delaware River, but that is not shown here.

 The only surviving contemporary drawing of the Vauxhall Gardens pavilion, which was destroyed in the riot and fire of 1819.
 You can see both the fence that was built to keep non-paying people from seeing the show (and that was torn down during the incident) as well as a hot air balloon inflating in the interior of the garden.
 Below the image is a newspaper advertisement for the evening's entertainment the night of the riot.

 Finally, the final theatrical bill ever for the first Chestnut Street Theatre.
 After this benefit performance for the Treasurer (essentially, the box office manager), Mr. Pullen, Warren and Wood took the rest of the company down to Baltimore.
 There they learned that their beloved theater back in Philadelphia had burned down.